merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 > Change your flag to yellow![](img/yellow.jpeg)

 Here is an example.
 First, on GitHub, click on the `seqcounter.sh`, you can see all your code on-line.
-Then clink on the pencil at the top right of the text window.
+Then click on the :pencil2: at the top right of the text window.
 You can now edit the script on-line.
 Add the following line to the end of the script:

 ```
 echo done
 ```

-This line will print `done` once the code had run, a nice touch.
-But now our local files are out to date, we can check this with:
+This line will print `done` once the code had run (a nice touch that helps for debugging), but now our local files are out to date, we can check this with:

 ```
 git status